FM Sitharaman holds meeting with hospitality, tourism sectors; discusses credit-related issues

 “Along with the FM, the meeting was also attended by MoS Finance Shri @DrBhagwatKarad; Finance Secretary; Secretaries for Financial Services, Economic Affairs & Revenue; chiefs of PSBs & IBA, besides senior officials from @FinMinIndia,” the finance ministry said in a tweet.

+During another meeting regarding the airlines sector, Civil Aviation Minister Jyotiraditya Scindia was also present.

+“Union Finance Minister Smt. @nsitharaman chairs a meeting in presence of Union Civil Aviation Minister Shri @JM_Scindia with representatives of civil aviation sector to discuss various issues of banking and credit with them, in New Delhi today,” it said in another tweet.

-It is to be noted that Budget 2022-23 had proposed to open an additional Rs 50,000 crore window under the Emergency Credit Line Guarantee Scheme (ECLGS) to support hospitality and related services sector.
+Budget 2022-23 had proposed to open an additional Rs 50,000 crore window under the Emergency Credit Line Guarantee Scheme (ECLGS) to support the hospitality and related services sector.

+“Hospitality and related services, especially those by micro and small enterprises, are yet to regain their pre-pandemic level of business.

-Besides, the Budget also proposed to extend the ECLGS by one more year till March 2023 and guarantee cover expanded to Rs 5 lakh crore from Rs 4.5 lakh crore.
+Besides, the Budget proposed to extend the ECLGS by one more year till March 2023 and expand the guarantee cover to Rs 5 lakh crore from Rs 4.5 lakh crore.